arvryna/go-guide/dependencies.md

 - it can watch for config file changes and also notify the go-process
 - you can marshal/unmarshal using mapstructure
 - `go get github.com/spf13/viper`

+# ORM
+- gorm is a popular ORM
+- to connect with postgres, driver is required additionally